Tomobodo/Haxolotl/README.md

 A simple game toolkit based on FLash API initialy created for learning purpose during the 28 th [**_Ludum Dare_**](http://www.ludumdare.com).
 The lib aims to offer a good crossplatform alternative to FLash by using webGL on browser and OpenGL on native app.
 At the moment the tool works on most decent browsers, windows, mac and android.
-Linux and iOs haven't been tested yet, but it should be fine on these platform too.
+Linux haven't been tested yet, but it should be fine on this platform as well.

 To achieve this versatility accross platform, Haxolotl is build on top of [**OpenFL**][OpenFL], a great [**Haxe**](http://www.haxe.org) lib wich offers all the tool for building haxe app on several plateforms.
 Soon the engine will be implemented over [**Lime**][Lime] instead of [**OpenFL**][OpenFL] to get rid of all unused flash package for the flash target.